Dr Kim Walker

 Biography

-Dr Kim Walker was appointed as the 1st Senior Lecturer at the Centre for Health Education Research and Innovation (CHERI) with responsibility for faculty development in 2019.
-She has been involved in research for over 30 years, with significant experience in qualitative and quantitative data.
+Dr Kim Walker was appointed in 2019 as the 1st Senior Lecturer at the Centre for Health Education Research and Innovation (CHERI) to lead on faculty development and the delivery of pedagogic research.
+She has been involved in research for over 30 years, with significant experience in qualitative and quantitative data including big data and population studies.
 Her main areas of research are career choice and decision making, impact of generational issues, faculty development and doctors wellbeing.
+More recently she has been appointed as the research lead for physician associates.
+Kim has pioneered the use of novel methods of presenting and disseminating research output to ensure maximum effect and to reach out to new and diverse audiences whilst creating high impact academic articles.

 Dr Kim Walker is an Aberdeen graduate who had an established research career in clinical pharmacology and human physiology before progressing to management roles.
 In 2001, Kim started employment in NHS Education for Scotland (NES) where she was the Education Director and Scotland Foundation School Director.
 This involved a broad portfolio of work including management of ACT funds, quality management and research and representing NES on the Scottish Medical Education Research Consortium (SMERC) Project Board.
 Kim was seconded on a part-time basis to the UK Foundation Programme Office (UKFPO), the body which oversees the two years of postgraduate medical training following medical school, as Special Advisor and represented UKFPO on the UKMED Research Group and Project Board.
 She left these roles in 2018.